Our Treatment Staff

 My aim as a teacher is to empower the people around me and in the community to live a life they love.
 My classes focus on breath and awareness – either flowing through or relaxing into balanced and thoughtful sequences.
 I teach vinyasa, the 26 postures from Bikram Hot Yoga, restorative, and yin yoga styles as well as meditation and Yoga Nidra.
 I blend a variety of healing modalities with yoga and meditation including Reiki, Emotional Freedom Technique, Aromatherapy, visualization, and Sound therapy.

 In yoga we return to our awareness to the mind, body, and spirit and in creating and nurturing this relationship, we cultivate deep and mindful relationship with ourselves.
 I am passionate and humbled by the sacred journey yoga has to offer and believe yoga is a path to open the doors of the mind, body, and spirit, connecting us to the present and to your true potential.

-Jennifer Knowles LVN – Director of Insurance Verification & Billing
+Jennifer Knowles LVN – Head of Nursing

 Jenny has been a nurse for over twenty years, providing quality care for individuals of all ages and demographics.
 She has worked in the areas of Surgery, Emergency Room, Pediatrics, Geriatrics, Utilization Review, Eating Disorder, and Behavioral Health/Substance Abuse.
 The last seven years Jenny has dedicated her focus to Behavioral Health and Substance Abuse.
 She has a passion to help individuals struggling with mental health issues, past trauma, self-inflicting behaviors, and substance abuse issues.
 Jenny finds it very rewarding to see the transformation that takes place in individuals suffering from substance abuse and addiction during their rehabilitation treatment.